kubernetes/kubernetes/docs/kubectl.md

 #### config set-credentials
 Sets a user entry in .kubeconfig

-		Specifying a name that already exists overwrites that user entry.
+	Specifying a name that already exists will merge new fields on top of existing values for those fields. e.g.
+		kubectl config set-credentials cluster-admin --client-key=~/.kube/cluster-admin/.kubecfg.key
+		only sets the client-key field on the cluster-admin user entry without touching other values.

 Usage:
 ```
-  kubectl config set-credentials name [flags]
+  kubectl config set-credentials name [--auth-path=path/to/auth/file] [--client-certificate=path/to/certficate/file] [--client-key=path/to/key/file] [--token=bearer_token_string] [flags]

  Available Flags:
       --alsologtostderr=false: log to standard error as well as files
       --api-version="": The API version to use when talking to the server
-      --auth-path="": auth-path for the user entry in .kubeconfig
+      --auth-path=: auth-path for the user entry in .kubeconfig
       --certificate-authority="": Path to a cert. file for the certificate authority.
-      --client-certificate="": client-certificate for the user entry in .kubeconfig
+      --client-certificate=: client-certificate for the user entry in .kubeconfig
-      --client-key="": client-key for the user entry in .kubeconfig
+      --client-key=: client-key for the user entry in .kubeconfig
       --cluster="": The name of the kubeconfig cluster to use
       --context="": The name of the kubeconfig context to use
       --global=false: use the .kubeconfig from /home/username